haubie/midiex/README.md

 - **creating a virtual input connection** so your Elixir application appears as a MIDI output port on the host OS.

 ## Feature support
-Not all midir features have been wraped and some features are backend specific:
+Not all midir features have been wrapped and some features are backend specific:
 - **Virtual output connection**: currently on every platform but Windows
 - **Virtual input connection**: currently on every platform but Windows.